-Hours: 3 classroom + 0 lab/studio Prerequisite(s): MBI 625, MBI 630, MBI 635 and MBI 645 or with the permission of the Director of the MBI program.
-Taught: Variable, check with department
+Prerequisite(s): MBI 625, MBI 630, MBI 635 and MBI 645 or with the permission of the Director of the MBI program.

 The course focuses on the investigation of contemporary research in information systems.
 It provides exposure to a diverse set of research methodologies used in information systems research and explores both competing and complementary research paradigms.